 The newest weapon against the opioid epidemic in Indiana fits in the palm of a physician’s hand.
 Doctors and other medical professionals in the state will soon have access to an app that provides guidance on proper prescribing practices for prescription painkillers.
 The opioid app will contain crucial information that helps health providers better understand the state’s opioid addiction crisis.
 In addition to outlining safe prescribing practices, the opioid app will offer information on alternative treatments such as acupuncture and massage.

 According to an article last month in U.S News, the funds to create Indiana’s opioid app came from a $230,000 grant by the Richard M. Fairbanks Foundation.
 The app will also feature an accompanying podcast.
 The goal in the creation of this opioid treatment app is to help treatment professionals keep up with training requirements.
-Currently in development, this app will launch later this year.
+Currently, in development, this app will launch later this year.

 The creation of the opioid app is in reaction to Indiana’s growing opioid epidemic.
 Since 1999, drug overdose deaths in the state have increased by 500 percent.
-Some experts believe that overprescribing of prescription pain medications by physicians fuels the current opioid epidemic, Additionally, experts also believe the prescription painkiller abuse leads to using drugs such as heroin.
+Some experts believe that overprescribing prescription pain medications by physicians fuels the current opioid epidemic, Additionally, experts also believe that prescription painkiller abuse leads to using drugs such as heroin.